Rita-tech-ally/application/Sprint_1/scy_readme.md

 cqlsh
 ```

-This opens the ScyllaDB CQL shell and can be used to test database connectivity.
+This verifies connectivity to the ScyllaDB CQL interface.

----

 # 6. Configuration